Reallocation, Firm Dynamics, and Productivity Growth: Evidence from Eswatini’s Manufacturing Sector

 Samuel Mhlanga

-A previous version of this paper was published on 7 August 2020 under the name: "Technical Efficiency, Input Reallocation and Productivity Growth: Panel Data Evidence".
+A first working paper version of this article was published on 7 August 2020 with the name: "Technical Efficiency, Input Reallocation and Productivity Growth: Panel Data Evidence" , while a second working paper version was published on 21 November 2022 under the name: "Reallocation, Firm Dynamics, and Productivity Growth: Evidence from Eswatini’s Manufacturing Sector".

 Abstract